 We love an adventure and we knew we wanted to raise money for charity (details below).
 Having seen some of the most incredible places around the world we appreciate how important it is to protect your surroundings.
 All of the money raised in our fundraising campaign will be going to Friends of the Earth, an amazing charity who work to keep this world beautiful.
 The money can be used to help fight the plastic pollution which is destroying our waters and protect the incredible habitats we hike and cycle through.

 This Three Peaks Challenge by Bike has a tiny carbon footprint and we hope can promote sustainable lifestyles.
-Last year we decided to stop flying because of carbon emissions so we want to show that you can have awesome adventures on your front doorstep.
+Last year we decided to stop flying because of carbon emissions so hopefully this can show that there are awesome adventures on your front doorstep.
 If you want to read more about our sustainable cycling adventures then check out this article.

 Really importantly, we’ve got a point to prove